Bangime language: Tone

 Bangime uses high, mid, and low tone levels as well as contoured tones (used in the last syllable of a word).
 There are three tones on moras(short syllables): high, low and rising.
 In addition, falling tone may occur on long (bimoraic) syllables.
 Syllables may also have no inherent tone.
 Each morpheme has a lexical tone melody of /H/, /M/, or /L/ (high, mid, or low, respectively) for level tones or /LH/, /HL/, or /ML/ for contoured tones.
 Nouns, adjectives, and numerals have lexical tone melodies.
 Terracing can also occur, giving a single level pitch to multiple words.
 Stem morphemes (such as nouns and verbs) may contain tonal ablaut/stem-wide tone overlays.
 For example, in nouns with determiners (definite or possessor), the determined form of the noun uses the opposite tone of the first tone in the lexical melody.
 A few examples of this process are listed in the chart below.

 Phrases and clauses can show tone sandhi.

-Syllable Structure
+Syllable structure

-Bangime allows for the syllable types C onset, CC onset, and C code, giving a syllable structure of (C)CV(C).
+Bangime allows for the syllable types C onset, CC onset, and C coda, giving a syllable structure of (C)CV(C).
 The only consonants used as codas are the semivowels /w/ and /j/ and their corresponding nasalized phonemes.
 Usually, only monosyllabic words end in consonants.
 The following chart displays examples of these syllable types.
 For words with multiple syllables, syllables are separated by periods and the syllable of interest is bolded.